 The demand for CV is highly technologically driven.
-Both changing consumer preference and government regulations make it imperative for the players to constantly innovate and introduce newer and better products.
+Both changing consumer preference and government regulations (such as Electric Vehicles) make it imperative for the players to constantly innovate and introduce newer and better products.

-CARE analyses the players' track record in terms of product innovation as well as the management's ability to gauge the future needs of the market.
-Although past performance is not always an indication of future excellence, CARE views a good past track record of product innovation as a key positive while arriving at a rating.
+CARE Ratings analyses the players' track record in terms of product innovation as well as the management's ability to gauge the future needs of the market.
+Although past performance is not always an indication of future excellence, CARE Ratings views a good past track record of product innovation as a key positive while arriving at a rating.